designsystemsinternational/react-admin-github/README.md

 ### 2. Data Provider

 The `dataProvider` is used to load both normal files and resource data stored in JSON files in a folder named after the resource (e.g. [`content/posts`](https://github.com/designsystemsinternational/react-admin-github-example/tree/main/content/posts)).
-It uses the GitHub contents API to load, create, update and delete these JSON files, and this puts a number of restrictions on this package:
+It uses the GitHub contents API to load, create, update and delete these files.

-- **You can have a maximum of 1000 resources in the same resource folder**.
-This is because neither the Git Tree nor the Git Content API on GitHub supports pagination on file data.
+> TODO: File handler
-- **You can only show a single field value and a `createdAt` timestamp in the resource list**.
-This is because we cannot load all resource JSON files via the GitHub API when listing resources, so this package encodes a timestamp and a field value into the filename itself (e.g. `2022-07-05-09-00-00-My-amazing-post.json`).
-You can set which field value to use when setting up the API functions (see below).
+> TODO: JSON handler

-> TODO: File uploads: How they are handled.\
+> TODO: File uploads: How they are handled.
 > TODO: File upload path settings and template strings

 ### 3. API function